 If it looks like bug bites, you should check all the leaves of the plants.
 Bugs tend to hang out on the underside of leaves and blend in.

 You might want to call or check out your local county agricultural extension agent’s office.
 If you can get a hold of someone there, they might be best able to answer that question for your area.

 As for the bugs on plants, some are good, and some are bad.
 Ladybugs are definitely good.
-Cabbage worms and aphids are definitely bads.
+Cabbage worms and aphids are definitely bad.

-I think some good precautionary thing you might consider is applying some mulch around your plants.
+I think a good precautionary thing you might consider is applying some mulch around your plants.
 It should help with retaining moisture and helping to protect somewhat.